locxter/locxter/README.md

 ![Portrait of me](portrait.png)

 My name is Luca Schultz and I am the person behind the pseudonym locxter.
 As a technology enthusiast from Nothern Germany I love to tinker and find new ways of doing stuff.
-In my 8 years of programming and doing electronics projects I have slowly found love for writing simple and clean yet effective code, doing every part of a project I reasonably can on my own and using privacy respecting as well as FOSS software.
+In my 8 years of programming and doing electronics projects I have slowly found love for writing simple and clean yet effective code, doing every part of a project I reasonably can on my own and using privacy respecting as well as **FOSS** software.

-I am currently working with **C++** and **Java** as my primary programming languages, FreeCAD for designing parts, Inkscape for creating vector graphics and VSCodium as my text editor as well as IDE.
+I am currently working with **C++** as my primary programming language, but also write some Java as well as JavaScript code from time to time.
+Other than that I prefer to use FreeCAD for designing parts, Inkscape for creating vector graphics and VSCodium as my text editor as well as IDE.
 My desktop operating system is Linux Mint while I run CalyxOS on my phone.

 ## Portfolio